6 cute pastel coloured sloths staring at their computer screens happy

 DeepSeek-V3,1 is DeepSeek's new update to their V3 models.
 V3.1 is a hybrid reasoning model, rivalling OpenAI's GPT-4.5, o3 and Google's Gemini 2.5 Pro.

-You can run the model using Unsloth's 2-bit Dynamic 2.0 GGUFs on your favorite inference frameworks.
-We quantized DeepSeek-V3.1, a 671B parameter model from 720GB down to 245GB - a 75% size reduction.
+You can run the model using Unsloth's 1-bit Dynamic 2.0 GGUFs on your favorite inference frameworks.
+We quantized DeepSeek-V3.1, a 671B parameter model from 720GB down to 170GB - a 80% size reduction.
+We also fixed the chat template for llama.cpp supported tools.

 Recommended: Read our Complete Guide for a walkthrough on how to run DeepSeek-V3.1 locally.